Deaf Culture Quick Guide

 Encouraging Self-Identification of Diversability for Your Employees

-The Office of Federal Contract Compliance Program (OFCCP) recently released an updated version of the SF-256 (Self-Identification of Disability) form.
-Federal contractors are required to implement the new form by August 4th, 2020, which will be valid through March 31st, 2023.
-The SF-256 is a good tracking tool for government contractors who are interested in […]
+Introduction The Department of Labor’s Office of Federal Contract Compliance Program (OFCCP) recently released an updated version of the SF-256 (Self-Identification of Disability) form.
+Federal contractors are required to implement the new form by August 4, 2020, which will be valid through March 31, 2023.
+The SF-256 is a good tracking tool for government contractors […]

 Creating an Accessible Conference Room Space